Construction Egypt – Conformity Assessment Services

 Wallets and belts may be assessed at the client’s request.

 How to achieve certification under this program

-Every consignment of restricted goods is to be physically inspected at origin by an approved third party inspection company before shipment and samples of the products must be analyzed in an ISO 17025 accredited laboratory to demonstrate compliance with the Egyptian Standards.
+Every consignment of restricted goods is to be physically inspected at origin by an approved third party inspection company before shipment and samples of the products must be analyzed in an ISO/IEC 17025 accredited laboratory to demonstrate compliance with the Egyptian Standards.
 A Certificate of Inspection will be issued per consignment.